Abdulrahmanbanat/A-B-testing-analysis/README.md

 ## 🔗 Project Goal Summary

 This notebook demonstrates a **basic A/B testing pipeline** using Python, from data cleaning to hypothesis testing and interpretation.
-It is a simple and clear example suitable for GitHub or a portfolio project.